Providing for Incapacity

 While we communicate with caregivers, including spouses, children, doctors, social works and home aides, our central focus remains our elderly clients.
 We work diligently to make sure the seniors we represent are protected and continue to enjoy a high quality of life as they age.
 Contact our office today for a free consultation.

-Kohan Law Group represents clients with their estate planning and elder law cases throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in Northern Hempstead.
+Kohan Law Group represents clients with their estate planning and elder law cases throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in North Hempstead.